8 Unexpected Retirement Costs To Plan For

 3. Market Volatility

 There’s a reason financial planners recommend investors shift to more stable securities as they approach retirement.
-“If the majority of your portfolio is exposed to riskier investments and you’re planning to retire in a couple of years or less, a turbulent market like the once we saw in 2008-2009 could force you to work longer or take substantially less” in annual income, said Carlos Dias Jr., founder and managing partner of Dias Wealth, LLC in Lake Mary, Fla.
+“If the majority of your portfolio is exposed to riskier investments and you’re planning to retire in a couple of years or less, a turbulent market … could force you to work longer or take substantially less” in annual income, said Carlos Dias Jr., founder and managing partner of Dias Wealth in Lake Mary, Florida.

 4. Out-of-Pocket Medical Costs